passlock-dev/passkeys/README.md

 ## Features

 Passkeys and the WebAuthn API are quite complex.
-We've taken an opinionated approach to the implementation and feature set to simplify things for you.
+We've taken an opinionated approach to simplify things for you.
 Following the 80/20 principle we've tried to focus on the features most valuable to developers and users.
 We welcome feature requests so do [get in touch][contact].

-1. **🔐 Primary or secondary authentication** - Replace password based logins with passkeys, or use passkeys alongside passwords for secondary authentication.
+1. **🔐 Primary & secondary authentication** - Replace password based logins with passkeys, or use passkeys alongside passwords for secondary authentication.

 2. **☝🏻 Biometrics** - We've made it really easy to implement facial or fingerprint recognition in your webapps.

-3. **🔐 Step up authentication** - Require biometric or PIN verification for some actions e.g. changing account details, whilst allowing frictionless authentication for others.
+3. **🔐 Step up authentication** - Require biometric or PIN verification for some operations, whilst allowing one-tap authentication for others.

 4. **🖥️ Full management console** - Manage all security related aspects of your userbase through a web based console.